pazjenni04/weather-forecaster/README.md

 ![The first window the user will be presented with](https://raw.githubusercontent.com/pazjenni04/weather-forecaster/main/images/initial-image.PNG)

 The user is instructed to enter a zipcode of their choosing in order to search for the current weather in that area.
+On the page, the name of the city, the current temperature in fahrenheit, the lattitude and longtitude, the weather description, the humidity, the feels like, and the current pressure will display.

 ![This image shows the resulted page when a user searches for a zipcode](https://raw.githubusercontent.com/pazjenni04/weather-forecaster/main/images/search-results.PNG)